georchestra/georchestra/migrations/22.0/README.md

 ## CAS 6

+Existing CAS webapp has been removed.
+The new CAS authentication for georchestra lives in its [own repository](https://github.com/georchestra/georchestra-cas-server).

 For more information on the upgrade from CAS 4 to CAS 6, please refer to [issue 2799](https://github.com/georchestra/georchestra/issues/2799).